GaetanKarst/Sin-Leria/README.md

 # Sin-Leria
-To play the Game: https://sharemygame.com/@Genghast/sin-leria-the-human-realm-under-attack (Go the Settings to turn the music on)
+To play the Game: https://sharemygame.com/@Genghast/sin-leria-the-human-realm-under-attack (If no sound at start, go the Settings to turn the music on.)

 Description: